Optimal convergence rates for the finite element approximation of the Sobolev constant: Appendix

 Using Lemma \ref{est.c2} it follows that

-The triangles \( T \in \mathcal{T}_h \) that are not entirely contained outside the ball \( \{|x| < 2h\} \) are included within the larger ball \( \{|x| < 3h\} \).
-We denote by $I_{2h}$ the part of the integral corresponding to these triangles.
+The simplices \( T \in \mathcal{T}_h \) that are not entirely contained outside the ball \( \{|x| < 2h\} \) are included within the larger ball \( \{|x| < 3h\} \).
+We denote by $I_{2h}$ the part of the integral corresponding to these simplices.
 We recall the following estimates for the linear interpolator \eqref{est.fem.c3.loc}